OathPros/COMP3/source/guidelines/keyboard.rst

 Keyboard interaction covers a range of behaviors, including text entry, use of shortcuts, and search, through to the keyboard being used as the sole input device.
 The latter is vital for visually-impaired people or those with mobility impairments.

-Every action that can be achieved with a pointing device should therefore also be possible with a keyboard.
+Every action that can be performed with a pointing device should also be possible with a keyboard.
 Trying to use your application with only a keyboard is a great way to test this.

-The only exceptions to this are actions where fine motor control is an essential part of the task.
-For example, controlling movement in some types of action games, or freehand painting in an image-editing application.
+Most functionality should be easy to make accessible by using shortcuts, accelerators, and standard keyboard navigation features.
+However, operations that rely on drag-and-drop, for example, may require more thought.

+Ensure that any text that can be selected with the mouse can also be selected with the keyboard.
+This is a convenience for all users, but especially for those for whom fine control of the mouse is difficult.

 Keyboard Navigation
 -------------------